Northeast Arc Impact Video — hear directly from families we’ve served.

 Northeast Arc by the Numbers

-- We have an annual operating budget of more than $148 million
+- We have an annual operating budget of $191 million

-- We serve people in 150 Massachusetts cities and towns
+- We serve people in nearly 190 Massachusetts cities and towns

 - We are the largest Arc in Massachusetts

-- We are one of the largest employers on the north shore
+- We are one of the largest employers on the north shore, with more than 500 hundred full-time employees and close to 100 part-time employees

 - We work with over 700 volunteers annually